sethpollack/dockerbox/README.md

     work_dir: /app
 ```

-To update your local applet cache (`$HOME/.dockerbox/.cache.yaml`) from all the repos in the registry run `dockerbox update`.
+To update your applet cache (`$HOME/.dockerbox/.cache.yaml`) from all the repos in the registry run `dockerbox update`.

 To see the list of available applets run `dockerbox list`